 If you earn your income from a source other than traditional remuneration from an employer, you are probably a provisional taxpayer.

 Provisional tax is not a separate tax from income tax, the SA Revenue Service (Sars) says on its website.
 Instead, it enables the taxman to collect your ordinary income tax during the tax year and avoid a large tax debt on assessment, the Sars says.

-The Revenue Service requires that as a provisional taxpayer, you make at least two payments in advance during the tax year, which are based on your estimated taxable income.
-Sars makes provision for an optional third payment at the end of the tax year, before your return has been assessed by the taxman.
+The taxman requires that as a provisional taxpayer, you make at least two payments in advance during the tax year, which are based on your estimated taxable income.
+Sars makes provision for an optional third payment at the end of the tax year, before your return has been assessed.

 Online tax practitioner TaxTim says there are instances where you, as a salary earner, may be liable for provisional tax.
 On its website TaxTim says "if you earn non-salary income, for example rental income from a property, interest income from investments or other income from a trade or a small business you run, you will be a provisional taxpayer, even if you also earn a salary".